 });

 The Live architecture is ideal for building AI-Agent Sandboxes.
-Instead of providing an agent with filesystem write access, you can pipe its suggested documentation changes to a live-compilation buffer.
-This allows you to visually verify AI suggestions in a “ghost” environment before committing changes to your repository.
+Pipe an agent’s suggested changes to a live-compilation buffer.
+Visually verify AI suggestions before committing changes to your repository.